The Bankrate promise

 The big advantage for investors here is the potential to get a cut of a lucrative deal that they may not have been able to access otherwise.
 Investors may be able to take part in debt investments or equity investments, depending on the specific deal terms.
 These investments may pay cash distributions and may offer the potential for returns that are uncorrelated to the economy, giving investors a way to diversify their portfolio’s exposure to market-based assets.

 These platforms do have some disadvantages, though.
 Some may accept only accredited investors (such as individuals with a net worth of $1 million or more), so it may not be possible to even use them if you don’t already have money.
 Still, while some platforms may require a $25,000 minimum investment, others may let you in the door with $500.

 The platforms also charge a management fee annually, often 1 percent, and they may add other fees on top of that.
 That may appear pricey in a world where ETFs and mutual funds may charge as little as zero percent for constructing a diversified portfolio of stocks or bonds.

 While platforms may vet their investments, you’ll have to do the same, and that means you’ll need the skills to analyze the opportunity.
 The investments are often relatively illiquid, with only limited chances for redemption until a given project is completed.
-And unlike investments in a REIT or even your own rent property, once a deal is completed and your investment is returned, you may have to find another deal to keep your portfolio growing.
+And unlike investments in a REIT or even your own rental property, once a deal is completed and your investment is returned, you may have to find another deal to keep your portfolio growing.

-How you make money: Capital appreciation, dividend or interest payments
+Capital appreciation, dividend or interest payments.

-In particular, potential investors should ask themselves questions across three broad areas:
+Potential investors should ask themselves questions across three broad areas:

 - Financial resources: Do you have the resources to invest in a given real estate investment?
 There are opportunities at every investment level.
 Do you have the resources to pay a mortgage if a tenant can’t?
 How much do you depend on your day job to keep the investment going?